10 Family Activities in Los Angeles for $50 or Less

 Planning a fun, enjoyable trip to Los Angeles is no easy task for anyone, let alone a family.
+Finding family activities in Los Angeles can be a bit overwhelming.
 Due to the high cost of living, the crazy amount of traffic, and the enormous size of Los Angeles, finding reliable, affordable, local activities to entertain the whole family can be difficult, especially when you have a toddler in tow.

 Are you planning a trip to Los Angeles in the near future?
 Check out this Things to Do video, created by CheapOAir, and catch a glimpse of the fun waiting for you in Los Angeles.
 Making the most of your time away while enjoying reliable activities can be a tall order.
 But CheapOAir can help you out.
 CheapOAir will be producing new videos each month, highlighting favorite vacation spots around the country.
 Follow CheapOAir’s YouTube page to help plan your next getaway.